spikegrobstein/capistrano-mailgun/README.md

 You would call it in the following manner:

     cap deploy -s mailgun_message="Fixes that really nasty bug where our site does not work"

+### mailgun_off

+Setting `mailgun_off` to any value, either via the `-s` commandline switch or with `set` in your recipe will completely disable any Mailgun notifications, regardless of whether they're sent with `mailgun.send_email` or with the built-in `mailgun_notify` task.

+See above `Disabling Emails` section for examples.

 ### github_url